 Importantly, if you’re not experienced and knowledgeable about cars, please entrust a certified mechanic with making sure these safety steps are taken with your family’s car or truck.

-Here are the winter driving tips you should follow before heading out onto Michigan’s winter roads:
+Here are the winter driving tips you should follow before heading out onto Michigan’s snow and ice covered roads:

 - Make sure your antifreeze is topped off.